wupmemo/MO-SECURITY-KIT/README.md

 1. [Scout Suite](https://github.com/nccgroup/ScoutSuite): Scout Suite is an open source multi-cloud security-auditing tool, which enables security posture assessment of cloud environments.
 2. [Principal Mapper](https://github.com/nccgroup/PMapper): Identify risks in the configuration of AWS Identity and Access Management (IAM) for an AWS account or an AWS organization.
-3. [CodePipeline Poisoning Tester](https://github.com/AsierRF/CodePipeline-Poisoning-Tester): Python script and an AWS serverless infrastructure that will help verify whether AWS developers could potentially perform a privilege escalation attempt to retrieve secrets and data from the CI/CD pipeline and the production environment.
+3. [CodePipeline Poisoning Tester](https://github.com/AsierRF/CodePipeline-Poisoning-Tester): Python script and an AWS serverless infrastructure that will help retrieve secrets and data from the CI/CD pipeline.
 4. [Git Leaks](https://github.com/gitleaks/gitleaks): Gitleaks is a SAST tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
 We can use this tool for assessment.
 5. [RHINO LABS: AWS PENTESTING TOOLS](https://github.com/RhinoSecurityLabs/Security-Research/tree/master/tools/aws-pentest-tools): A collection of AWS pentesting tools for (s3, IAM & HoneyBot).
 6. [CloudFrunt](https://github.com/MindPointGroup/cloudfrunt): A tool for identifying misconfigured CloudFront domains.
 7. [Nuclei](https://github.com/projectdiscovery/nuclei): Fast and customisable vulnerability scanner based on simple YAML based DSL.
+8. [FUFF](https://github.com/ffuf/ffuf): An excellent tool for FUZZING URLs when we want to detect if site is XSS vulnerable.
    ...

 ### Exploitation && Attack

-1. [PACU](https://github.com/RhinoSecurityLabs/pacu): Anti-Phishing tool is a simple Python script tool that allows you to flood phishing websites with fake auto-generated email and passwords.
-2. [RCLONE](https://rclone.org/): A legitimate tool used to access cloud storage for most cloud providers, but it is also a good tool for data exfiltration.
-   ...

-### Defence (Blue Team) Tools

-1. [COUNTER PHISH]([https://github.com/RhinoSecurityLabs/pacu](https://github.com/wupmemo/Counter-Phishing-Tool)): Pacu is an open-source AWS exploitation framework for Cloud Pentesting.
+1. [PACU]([https://github.com/RhinoSecurityLabs/pacu](https://github.com/wupmemo/Counter-Phishing-Tool)): Pacu is an open-source AWS exploitation framework for Cloud Pentesting.
 2. [RCLONE](https://rclone.org/): A legitimate tool used to access cloud storage for most cloud providers, but it is also a good tool for data exfiltration.
    ...